Perfect Greek Salad

 Directions

-1Optional: De-flame the onions by slicing, and then adding to a bowl filled with cold water.
+1Optional: Add the sliced onions to a bowl filled with cold water.
 Set aside for 10 minutes, drain, and then rinse.
-This tones down the raw bite of the onions, while keeping them crisp.
+This tones down the raw bite of the onions while keeping them crisp.

 2Combine the tomatoes, cucumber, red onion, bell pepper, olives, oregano, 1/4 teaspoon of fine sea salt, and a generous amount of fresh ground black pepper in a large salad bowl.
 Toss well, and then set aside for five minutes.